qienlin/leopardmq/README.md

-leopardmq
+LeopardMQ
 =========

-LeopardMQ is a high performance distributed messaging system
+LeopardMQ is a high performance distributed messaging system.